ATPAustinPeng/sorting-algorithm-database/README.md

     * Combines the split arrays together by looking at each array as if it were a stack of cards.
     * It picks the smaller of the elements among 2 split arrays and puts it into the sorted array.
 * **Best Case Scenario**
-    * If the given array is in ascending order.
+    * When the given array is in ascending order.
 * **Worst Case Scenario**
-    * If each element left branch of the split arrays is larger than its respective element in the right branch of the split arrays.
+    * When each element left branch of the split arrays is larger than its respective element in the right branch of the split arrays.
     * This is the worst case because it causes the most comparisons during the sort.
     * An example is this array ```[4,0,6,2,5,1,7,3]```